About PublicVPNList

 Privacy & security

-We do not intercept or log your VPN traffic.
-Our role is to list servers and provide measurements about their reachability and performance.
-Download links are protected by single-use tokens with short expiration to prevent bulk scraping and to respect the intentions of server operators.
+PublicVPNList itself does not operate exit nodes or inspect VPN traffic.
+Our role is to list third-party public VPN endpoints and provide measurements about their reachability and performance.
+Downloads use short-lived links to reduce bulk scraping and stale file access.

-Most published profiles rely on modern cryptography such as AES-256-GCM (OpenVPN) or ChaCha20-Poly1305 (WireGuard).
-However, cryptographic parameters and logging policy ultimately depend on the server operator.
+OpenVPN profiles can use different ciphers, certificates and authentication settings depending on the server operator.
+PublicVPNList checks technical usability, but cryptographic parameters, logging policy and trustworthiness ultimately depend on the endpoint operator.
 Always review the configuration and use trusted endpoints for sensitive workloads.

 Acceptable Use: only use VPN for legal and ethical activities.
 We do not endorse misuse, abuse, or violation of local laws and service terms.

-Our UI reads a simple JSON array (the same structure you see in the catalog).
-If you are integrating with monitoring, you can consume that JSON or talk to our lightweight endpoints:
+Our UI reads a simple JSON array with the same structure you see in the catalog.
+If you are integrating with monitoring, use the public JSON export and cache it responsibly:

 Please cache responsibly and avoid scraping.
 If you need bulk exports for research, reach out via Contacts.